lukas-h/toy-http/README.md

 - blocking function for parental folders of the serve folder
 - plainness: less than 400 lines of source code
 - no dependencies to external libraries, just the C standard libraries and
- the posix API (preinstalled on all good unix-derivates)
+ the posix API (preinstalled on all good unix-derivates) and socket api (included)

 I wrote toy-http to test the http protocol and not to make a project for serious usage.
 It is now at the point to be a small alternative to